ucb-bar/chisel-awl/README.md

 FixedWidth implementation.

 The controller is the mechanism for reading and writing control and status registers.
-Two controllers are provided: a memory-mapped register-based interface using TileLink (using diplomacy) or a scan-chain.
+One controller is provided: a memory-mapped register-based interface using TileLink (using diplomacy).
 The user may also provide a custom controller if desired.
-See `Controller.scala` for the abstract base class, `tilelink/TLController.scala` for the TileLink implementation, or `ScanChainController.scala` for the scan chain implementation.
+See `Controller.scala` for the abstract base class or `tilelink/TLController.scala` for the TileLink implementation.

 The aforementioned components are connected in `Lane.scala`.
 The desired variant of each component is specified by implementing a specific generator